archlexor/Display-WIFI-Passwords/README.md

 In the filed name="ssid" <br>
 ssid = your saved networks names/aps. <br>
-This will show you the password under Security settings,  Key Content = <password> <br>
+This will show you the password under Security settings,  Key Content = 'wifi_password' <br>